 A financial adviser (relevant provider) is a person who is:

 - an AFS licensee, an authorised representative, employee or director of an AFS licensee, or an employee or director of a related body corporate of an AFS licensee, and

 - authorised to provide personal advice to retail clients, as the AFS licensee or on behalf of the AFS licensee, in relation to one or more relevant financial products.

-- is undertaking work and training that meets the requirements
+- is undertaking work and training in accordance with s921B(4) of the Corporations Act 2001.

-When an AFS licensee appoints a financial adviser to the Financial Advisers Register, they must authorise them to provide advice on at least one of the products on the list of ‘relevant financial products’: see Table 1 below.
+When an AFS licensee appoints a financial adviser to the Financial Advisers Register, they must authorise them to provide advice to retail clients on at least one of the products on the list of ‘relevant financial products’: see Table 1 below.

 Clients must be ‘retail only’ or ‘retail and wholesale’.

 The relevant financial products that a financial adviser can provide advice on must not exceed those of the AFS licensee, or the organisation that the AFS licensee has authorised to provide advice – for example, a body corporate.

 Relevant financial products are all financial products except: